rejyoung/romanize-string/README.md

 ## Modular Imports

 In addition to the default `romanizeString` function, this library also supports named imports for individual transliteration functions and type guard utilities.
-These can be imported directly to reduce bundle size or to access specialized functionality.
+These can be imported individually to reduce bundle size or to access specialized functionality.

 | Method                      | Description                                                              | Args                                   | Returns          |
 | --------------------------- | ------------------------------------------------------------------------ | -------------------------------------- | ---------------- |